zhanez/Project-1/README.md

 * Clicking the buy button will add the desired amount and the last recorded price of the stock to their "portfolio".

 * There is a tax bracket table on the page that the user will use to determine the rate that their sale will be taxed.
 They will view whichever marital status column applies to them, they will choose the button that is less than or equal to their gross yearly income, and they will press that button to apply it to their equation.
-In their portfolio table, they will enter what price they are wanting to sell each share at in the form and the table will automatically calculate the amount they will pay in tax and what their expected income will be. <br><br>
+In their portfolio table, they will enter what price they are wanting to sell each share at in the form and the table will automatically calculate the amount they will pay in tax and what their expected income will be.
+<br><br>

+--

+## **Screenshots**
+<br><br>

+--

+## **Links**
+Deployed Link:
+<br><br>

 --

 ## **License**

 MIT License